valeryshel/valeryshel/README.md

 ### Hi there 👋

-My name is Valery and I'm Junior Web-dev.✨
+My name is Lera and I'm Junior Web-dev.✨

 - 🔭 I’m currently working on new web-site for MightyCall.com
 - 🌱 I’m currently learning JavaScript